 - You can import CSVs from your bank or from your old Mint exports.

 That means Koody works as a Mint alternative without linking bank account info right out of the box.
-Bank connections are an optional extra, not a gatekeeper.
+You can start and keep going with manual tracking and CSV imports.

 2. Privacy-Focused And Ad-Light By Design